Russian woman rescued after two days in Swiss glacier crevasse | DW | 27.08.2020

 Read more: Swiss avalanche kills 4 German skiers

-While the tourist was uninjured, her body temperature after 48 hours in the crevasse had dropped to 34 degrees Celsius – some three degrees lower than the average for a healthy human.
+While the tourist was uninjured, her body temperature after 48 hours in the crevasse had dropped to 34 degrees Celsius (93.2 degrees Fahrenheit) — some 3 degrees C lower than the average for a healthy human.

 The border glacier in the Monte Rosa massif above the town Zermatt is about 4,000 meters above sea level.
 It is considered the main arm of the Gorner Glacier system in the Swiss Alps, however, the system is retreating due to climate change.